-Here's the truth: both dumbbells and barbells are excellent tools for building muscle and strength.
-The question isn't which is "better" overall, but which is better for specific goals, exercises, and situations.
+Both dumbbells and barbells are excellent tools for building muscle and strength, but they are not equally useful in every situation.
+The question isn't which is "better" overall, but which is better for specific goals, exercises, and training contexts.

 Key Differences Explained